premiscale/pass-operator/README.md

     type: Opaque
 ```

-### Advanced introduction

-This operator requires the following to work successfully.
+This operator requires the following items to start successfully.

 - a private GPG key to decrypt the encrypted `pass` secrets
 - a local password store